 “We need to offer more education at the K-12 and community college levels on agriculture,” Outman explained.
 “The skilled trade shortage is becoming a crisis for our state that must be acted on immediately.

 “I fully support flexibility in the Michigan Merit Curriculum to allow students to enroll in career and technical education classes and provide them apprenticeship opportunities.
 All of these efforts ultimately benefit our economy.”

-As Outman works toward a successful primary election, he’s drawing inspiration in part from his father, Senator Rick Outman.
+As Outman works toward a successful general election, he’s drawing inspiration in part from his father, Senator Rick Outman.